qiskit-community/qiskit-aqt-provider/docs/guide.rst

 .. warning:: For implementation reasons, the transpilation target declares :class:`RXGate <qiskit.circuit.library.RXGate>` as basis gate.
 The AQT API, however, only accepts the more general :class:`RGate <qiskit.circuit.library.RGate>`, in addition to :class:`RZGate <qiskit.circuit.library.RZGate>`, the entangling :class:`RXXGate <qiskit.circuit.library.RXXGate>`, and the :class:`Measure <qiskit.circuit.library.Measure>` operation.

-Circuit transpilation targeting the AQT backends is automatically performed when using the :func:`qiskit.execute <qiskit.execute_function.execute>` function.
+The transpiler's entry point is the :func:`qiskit.transpile <qiskit.compiler.transpile>` function.
 The optimization level can be tuned using the ``optimization_level=0,1,2,3`` argument.

-Transpilation can also be triggered separately from job submission using the :func:`qiskit.transpile <qiskit.compiler.transpile>` function, allowing to inspect the transformation from the original circuit:
+One can inspect how the circuit is converted from the original one:

 .. jupyter-execute::
    :hide-code: